 Heart Attack Diagnosis and Tests

 If you are worried about the risk of heart attack, see a cardiologist or health practitioner as soon as possible.
-Following a visit to the doctor, the heart attack will be diagnosed by testing the patient’s heart’s performance by using the following tests:
+Following a visit to the doctor, the heart attack treatment will begin and heart attack will be diagnosed by testing the patient’s heart’s performance by using the following tests:

 - Echocardiogram: This uses sound vibrations to create images of the internal structure of the heart.
 Along with images of the internal functioning of the heart, the blood flow noises